deciduously/deciduously-com-rs/drafts/ttt-hs.md

 I've grabbed the `bool` function from `Data.Bool` and it's really just some control flow.

-TODO COME BACK WHEN YOU UNDERSTAND YOUR CODE
+TODO COME BACK WHEN YOU UNDERSTAND YOUR CODE - fmap showCell happens first, then we fold over the *result* of fmap showcell as our init container with spaceEachThird

 ### Gathering Input